kbroman/blog/content/post/2015-08-04-memories-of-past-jsms.md

   * In the [December, 2002 issue](https://cran.r-project.org/doc/Rnews/Rnews_2002-3.pdf) of [R news](https://cran.r-project.org/doc/Rnews/) (superseded by the [R Journal](https://journal.r-project.org/)), I poked fun at Dallas, a previous JSM site.
 I didn't attend the meeting in Dallas.
 Here's what I wrote:

-<blockquote>A good time was had at the Joint Statistical Meetings (JSM) in New York City, August 11–15, 2002.
-After several years of dismal locations (who can forget Dallas?), this year's JSM began a series of venues possibly even more interesting than the Meetings: in the next two years, the JSM will be in San Francisco and Toronto.</blockquote>
+> A good time was had at the Joint Statistical Meetings (JSM) in New York City, August 11–15, 2002.
+After several years of dismal locations (who can forget Dallas?), this year's JSM began a series of venues possibly even more interesting than the Meetings: in the next two years, the JSM will be in San Francisco and Toronto.

 I have other memories that I can't share here.
 Find me at [#JSM2015](https://twitter.com/hashtag/jsm2015) next week.
 Seattle is sure to be great!